 A tip from park staff: The sunset is particularly ah-mazing from Boardwalk Beach, so dig your toes into the sand and watch the sky light up in pink and orange.
 Or, even better, plan your stand-up paddleboarding for sundown.

 On your way to the beach at Elk Island National Park, you may see a bison (or four) wander across the highway.
 The park is home to about 700 plains and wood bison and the chances of a bison traffic jam as you enter the park are pretty good.

 The beach at Astotin Lake is less than an hour’s drive from Edmonton.
 In other words—super handy when the capital is your starting point.
-Throw down your beach towel or grab a picnic table and take a dip while watching for pelicans, beavers and, if you’re lucky, trumpeter swans.
+Throw down your beach towel or grab a picnic table while watching for pelicans, beavers and, if you’re lucky, trumpeter swans.

 Haskin Canoe is right on the beach.
 Check it out to rent kayaks, canoes and SUPs by the hour.
 Nearby High Island is a popular spot for paddlers, plus it’s a handy shelter on a windy day.
 If you’re vising in autumn, book a sunset paddle tour with Haskin, scheduled around the full moon and the new moon.

 If you want to stick around these parts for more days on the water (and you do), book a site at Astotin Lake Campground or a tent-cabin hybrid called an oTENTik.
 This area is all part of the Beaver Hills Dark Sky Preserve, which means there’s minimal light pollution and the view of the stars is particularly fantastic.
 Make sure you wriggle out of your sleeping bag for a look once the stars are out.